KoutilyaGowtham/terraform-aws-batch-job-trigger/README.md

 # Overview
-This Terraform module is ...
+This Terraform module is a combination of a Python Lambda and CloudWatch Event that issues a POST request on a schedule.
+I use this to trigger nightly Spring Batch jobs.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working